 Landlord Tenant Matters FAQs

 You must use normal landlord and tenant eviction procedures.
-This type of case is heard within two weeks after filing of the complaint instead of three weeks.
 Let the clerk know that it is a "drug haven" case.
+This type of case is heard on an expedited basis.

 Contact the landlord for consent to make a late payment.
 If the landlord will not agree, file a motion in the Landlord and Tenant Clerk's Office to make a late protective order payment.
 The cost is $10

 If the judgment is unrecorded (that is, not recorded with the DC Recorder of Deeds) you have three years, and if the judgment is recorded, you have twelve years.
 Ask the clerk in the DC Recorder of Deeds Office about recording the money judgment.
-The number for the DC Recorder of Deeds (located within the DC Office of Tax and Revenue) is (202) 727-5374 or 727-4829.
-The Recorder's Office is located at 515 D Street, NW, Washington, DC 20001.
+The number for the DC Recorder of Deeds (located within the DC Office of Tax and Revenue) is (202) 727-5374.
+The Recorder's Office is located at 1101 4th St SW, Washington, DC 20024

 You can file an Application to Proceed without Prepayment of Costs in the Landlord and Tenant Clerk's Office.
 You will be required to provide information about your income and expenses, and a judge will review the application to see if you qualify.